opf/openproject/docs/user-guide/file-management/onedrive-integration/README.md

 # OneDrive integration

-Starting with OpenProject 13.1, you can use **Sharepoint** as an integrated file storage in OpenProject.
+Starting with OpenProject 13.1, you can use **OneDrive/SharePoint** as an integrated file storage in OpenProject.

 This integration makes it possible for you to:

-- Link files and folders stored in Sharepoint with work packages in OpenProject
+- Link files and folders stored in OneDrive/SharePoint with work packages in OpenProject
 - View, open and download files and folders linked to a work package via the **Files** tab
 - View all work packages linked to a file
 - View OpenProject notifications via the Nextcloud dashboard